mesosphere/mom/README.md

 Mesos on Mesos
 ===

-## Way to short build instructions
+## Way too short build instructions

 Assuming you have GOPATH setup and GOPATH/bin in your PATH.